I am a former Irish Dancer.

 To be fair, Riverdance was such a phenomenon, former champions were finally able to make a non-competition, non-teaching career out of Irish Dance.
 Dance teachers were able to fill all their student slots, and probably for the first time, keep a waiting list of would-be students.

 However, Flatley created some unfortunate precedents for female dancers— he created a thin body culture Irish Dancing didn’t have and didn’t need.

-Before Riverdance, some of the best “power competitors” were built like Mohammed Ali, and they had his considerable physical grace too.
-I once silently cried watching this muscular dancer perform.
+Before Riverdance, some of the best “power competitors” were built like Muhammad Ali, and they had his considerable physical grace too.
+I once nearly cried watching this muscular dancer perform.
 She was a rather famous World Champion, and she was doing things my body would never be able to do.

 So there’s that.